-- (a) of the distribution of your vested account balance, or - (b) when you incur five consecutive 1-year Breaks in Service.
+- (a) of the distribution of your vested account balance, or - (b) as soon as reasonably practical after the date you terminate employment

 ARTICLE VI DISTRIBUTIONS PRIOR TO TERMINATION

 Can I withdraw money from my account while working?

 In-service distributions.
 You may be entitled to receive an in-service distribution.
 However, this distribution is not in addition to your other benefits and will therefore reduce the value of the benefits you will receive at retirement.
 This distribution is made at your election and will be made in accordance with the forms of distributions available under the Plan.